mainkoon81/ooo-Bayesian-Modeling-C1/README.md

 Multivariate Multinomial Distribution is your samples??
 Data pt labeling? `Z`?
 <img src="https://user-images.githubusercontent.com/31917400/75352237-5529c080-58a1-11ea-8161-4a22705d4981.jpg" />

-For the time being, forget about the labeling.
+For the time being, forget about the labeling because if K goes to infinity, our "Z case" becomes random variable.
+Now it's time for Random Process!
 What is DP in general?
 <img src="https://user-images.githubusercontent.com/31917400/75434543-9e354f80-5949-11ea-9e1f-57acb47615ba.jpg" />

 ### What is DP?